 1986 B.A., University of California

-She has held teaching positions at McCormick Seminary, Xavier University, Saint Mary’s College, Notre Dame and DePaul University.
-Courses include Hebrew Bible, Jewish Wisdom Literature, Early Christian Origins, New Testament/Early Christian Literature, and the Apostle Paul.
 She currently serves as editor of Early Christianity, new journal of the publisher, Mohr Siebeck.
-She also serves on the Steering Committee of the Society of Biblical Literature’s Group, Corpus Hellenisticum Novi Testamenti, and is an active member of the Society of Biblical Literature, Catholic Biblical Association, North American Patristics Society, and Midwest SBL and Chicago Society of Biblical Research.
-Last year she served as President of the Chicago Society of Biblical Research.
-This year she serves as Vice President of the Midwest SBL.
+She also serves on the executive committee of the Studiorum Novi Testamenti Societas, acts as co-chair of the Society of Biblical Literature’s Corpus Hellenisticum Novi Testamenti, and is an active member of the Catholic Biblical Association, North American Patristics Society, Midwest SBL, and Chicago Society of Biblical Research.
 Each year she delivers research papers in seminars and conferences all over the world.